rabbitmq/uaa_jwt/README.md

 The tokens are issued by UAA to [OAuth 2 resource servers](https://tools.ietf.org/html/rfc6749#section-1.1) and a resource server can decode and verify the tokens to authorize access to its resources.

+## Erlang and Elixir versions of the library

+This library was switched to pure Erlang version.
+You can still use it from Elixir, but will have to change module names from `UaaJWT`, `UaaJWT.JWT` and `UaaJWT.JWK` to `uaa_jwt`, `uaa_jwt_jwt` and `uaa_jwt_jwk` respectively.

+To use elixir version of this library, please use the `elixir` tag.

+The elixir version is not maintained anymore, sorry.

 ## Dependencies

 The project is based on a number of dependencies: